 Time with a company

-The length of time in previous companies is important to consider as it shows commitment to that company and their work.
+The length of time in previous companies is important to consider as it shows commitment, stability, and focus.
 It might also say something about the level of impact that the candidate has been able to provide in previous roles.
 This could be either in the sense of promotions or that they have been able to take part in building a product from scratch and been responsible for the growth and scalability of that product for years.

 Candidates who stay in a company for several years are also able to embed more into the company culture and you can expect candidates to bring useful experience when it comes to how a company’s culture and team organization changes over time.

-There has been a big uptick in job hopping in recent years, where people stay for shorter amounts of time at companies.
+There has been a big uptick in job hopping in recent years.
 A Bullhorn survey found that 39% of recruiters believe that the single biggest obstacle for an unemployed candidate in regaining employment is having a history of job hopping or leaving a company before they have been at a company for a year.

 But job hopping isn’t necessarily a bad thing for a business.
 There are lots of potential reasons for someone to job hop such as developing their skill set and knowledge, seeking fulfilment, and testing out different companies before settling.
+Not to mention toxic work environments or something as simple as moving, starting a family, or any other lifestyle change.
 People who move jobs regularly are often curious, seeking out new opportunities for companies that you might not have discovered yourself.
-If you’re a canny hiring manager then you can use this to your advantage.
+If you’re a canny hiring manager then you can actually use this to your advantage.

-The resume will reveal whether the person is detail-orientated through their spelling and layout of their experience.
-If the resume doesn’t read well or has mistakes then you know that the person hasn’t taken the time to ensure the quality of their work.
-What would their output for you look like?
+The resume will reveal whether the person is detail-oriented through their spelling and layout.
+If the resume doesn’t read well or has mistakes, then you know that the person hasn’t taken the time to ensure the quality of their work.
+What would their output at work look like?

 Problem-solving skills and autonomy

-Read their resume carefully to find evidence of this, such as details of the projects they have worked on and the results they have generated in previous roles.
+Read their resume carefully to find evidence of this skillset, such as details of the projects they have worked on and the results they have generated in previous roles.

-Our goal is to make it easier for companies to make informed decisions on which candidates to invite for interviews.
 Since we’ve done most of the job in advance and qualified the candidates on your behalf, you are able to move straight to interviews with highly relevant and qualified candidates.
+This process ensures candidates are happy, too, since they are presented with customized, relevant offers.
 This will not just save you loads of time but also ensure better hiring decisions in the end.

-Sign up for a trial of our remote hiring platform or book a call with us to learn more about how we can make it easier and faster for you to hire remote engineers.
-Our thorough pre-qualification process and verification of technical skills has made it possible for companies like yours to hire qualified engineers in just two week.
+Sign up for a trial or book a call with us to learn more about how we can make it easier and faster for you to hire remote software developers and engineers.
+Bonus: We don’t charge anything until you’ve actually hired a star from our talent pool.